gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.ThemesSchema.md

 > `optional` **marketplace\_theme\_id**: `string`

-- The ID of the theme in the marketplace
+- The id of the theme in the marketplace.

 ***